7 Simple Steps For Selecting A Perfect Niche For Your Blog

 The Importance of Selecting the Blogging Niche

-It is necessary for you to decide a blogging niche.
+It is necessary for you to decide on a blogging niche.
 To prove my point, let me ask you one simple question.

 You have a query regarding SEO.
 You search it on Google.
 The top three results feature an article by Moz along with articles from Forbes and Entrepreneur.

-As we know, all the three of them are authoritative websites.
+As we know, all three of them are authoritative websites.
 So which result will you click on?

 You may check all the three search results.
 But the first click will definitely be on the article by Moz, unless of course if that is not relevant to your query.

 Why is that 9 out of 10 people will prefer an article by Moz?